How to Use Vintage Neutral Easter Decorations for Easy Spring Styling

-Now, this isn’t to say that a kids’ Easter party won’t be full of color…it always is!
-I actually love decorating for kids’ parties and our sweet Addy’s 1st birthday was all Peter Rabbit!
+Sidenote: This isn’t to say that a kids’ Easter party won’t be full of color…it always is!
+I actually love decorating for kids’ parties and our sweet Addy’s 1st birthday was all Peter Cottontail!
 She was born on Good Friday and her nursery was decorated in bunnies.
 So I have a really soft spot for all the fun color of the kids décor!

 I’ll save that for another post, but here is a glimpse of the sweetest birthday party!
 It was definitely my favorite that I’ve ever done!